SAP-samples/btp-cap-multitenant-saas/docu/2-basic/3-cf-build-deploy-application/README.md

 [<img src="./images/broker-credentials.png" width="500"/>](./images/broker-credentials.png?raw=true)

 1.5.
-To prevent your hashed credentials being committed to GitHub, please first copy the *free-tier.mtaext* or *trial.mtaext* file (depending on your target environment) and add *-private* to the filename (e.g., free-tier-private.mtaext).
+To prevent your hashed credentials being committed to GitHub, please first copy the *free-basic.mtaext* or *trial-basic.mtaext* file (depending on your target environment) and add *-private* to the filename (e.g., free-basic-private.mtaext).

 > **Important** - Files named *-private.mtaext will be ignored by Git.